 What is an On-Call Firefighter

-Most On-Call firefighters are based in rural areas and will crew a designated appliance at an On-Call fire station.
-However, some are based in urban areas on stations alongside Full-Time crews (Full-Time firefighters).
+Most On-Call Firefighters are based in rural areas and will crew a designated fire engine at an On-Call fire station.
+However, some are based in urban areas on stations alongside Full-Time crews (Full-Time Firefighters).

 Our On-Call Fire Stations

 There are 22 strategically placed On-Call Fire Stations across Humberside Fire and Rescue Service area.
 These include 19 stand-alone On-Call stations and 3 combined Full-Time/On-Call stations.

 Some of these On-Call Stations also have specialist appliances such as High Volume Pumps, Water Support Units, Command Units and Aerial Ladder Platforms.

 You need to live or work within five minutes (driving at normal road speed) of an On-Call fire station.
 You have to be flexible in your work because no-one can predict when you’ll be called out, each firefighter carries an ‘alerter’ so that they can respond when required.

 There is a basic salary based on the specified hours declared in a Firefighters Availability Profile and an additional payment for responding and attending incidents.

 Most of our On-Call firefighters have full-time occupations outside of the Fire and Rescue Service, some of those have an agreement with their employers they can be released from their normal occupation to attend incidents as and when required.
 However, others manage their availability around their full time employment.

 As such they have agreed to commit themselves when required, this commitment includes: